-- 12.9 Review hearings are determined by a Sub-Committee of the Licensing Authority's Licensing & Control Committee.
-The Sub-Committee must have regard to an application and any relevant representations, and take such steps as it considers necessary for the promotion of the licensing objectives.
-It is able to: - Take no action;

-- Issue an informal warning to the licence holder and/or recommend improvement within a particular period of time. - Modify the conditions of the licence; - Exclude a licensable activity from the scope of the licence; - Remove the designated premises supervisor; - Suspend the licence for a period not exceeding three months; - Revoke the licence - 12.10 When considering an application for a Review the priority of the Licensing Authority will be to establish the cause or causes of the concerns and failures and to take necessary and proportionate remedial action. - 12.11 However, when considering applications for Review arising in connection with crime deterrence is an appropriate objective.
+- 12.10 Review hearings are determined by a Sub-Committee of the Licensing Committee.
+The Sub-Committee must have regard to an application and any relevant representations, take such steps as it considers necessary for the promotion of the Licensing Objectives.
+It is able to: - Take no action; - Issue an informal warning to the licence holder and/or recommend improvement within a particular period of time. - Modify the conditions of the licence; - Exclude a licensable activity from the scope of the licence; - Remove the Designated Premises Supervisor; - Suspend the licence for a period not exceeding three months; - Revoke the licence - 12.11 When considering an application for a Review the priority of the Licensing Authority will be to establish the cause or causes of the concerns and failures and to take necessary and proportionate remedial action. - 12.12 However, when considering applications for Review arising in connection with crime, deterrence is an appropriate objective.
 Whilst punishment may not strictly be a valid tool on an application for Review in cases where there has been activity in connection with crime, deterrence can be.
 The Licensing Authority will not confine its decision simply to considerations of remedying.
-To simply re-emphasis conditions which clearly have not been adhered to in the past will not, in most cases, prevent further breaches of the law in the future and consequently would not promote the Licensing Objectives. - 12.12 Where the Licensing Authority is conducting a review on the grounds that the premises have been used for criminal purposes, its role is solely to determine what steps should be taken in connection with the premises licence, for the promotion of the crime prevention objective.
-Whilst criminal activity or associated problems may be taking place or have taken place despite the best efforts of the licence holder and the staff working at the premises and despite full compliance with the conditions attached to the licence, the licensing authority is still empowered to take any appropriate steps to remedy the problems. - 12.13 The Guidance to the Act lists criminal activities that may arise in connection with licensed premises which should be treated particularly seriously and the Licensing Authority, responsible authorities and law enforcement agencies are expected to use the review procedures effectively to deter such activities and crime.
-Where reviews arise and the licensing authority determines that the crime prevention objective is being undermined through the premises being used to further crime then revocation of the licence even in the first instance will be seriously considered.
+To simply re-emphasis conditions which clearly have not been adhered to in the past will not, in most cases, prevent further breaches of the law in the future and consequently would not promote the Licensing Objectives. - 12.13 Where the Licensing Authority is conducting a Review on the grounds that the premises have been used for criminal purposes, its role is solely to determine what steps should be taken in connection with the Premises Licence, for the promotion of the crime prevention objective.
+Whilst criminal activity or associated problems may be taking place or have taken place despite the best efforts of the licence holder and the staff working at the premises and despite full compliance with the conditions attached to the licence, the Licensing Authority is still empowered to take any appropriate steps to remedy the problems.

+12.14 The Guidance to the Act lists criminal activities that may arise in connection with licensed premises which should be treated particularly seriously and the Licensing Authority, Responsible Authorities and law enforcement agencies are expected to use the Review procedures effectively to deter such activities and crime.
+Where Reviews arise and the Licensing Authority determines that the crime prevention objective is being undermined through the premises being used to further crime then revocation of the licence - even in the first instance - will be seriously considered.